Everything Happens for a Reason / Todo pasa por algo

 Likes to cook

-Doesn't mention any TV shows or pop culture.
+Doesn't mention any TV shows or pop culture BS in her profile.

 Red Flags: